MarinoLinic/MarinoLinic/README.md

 > Things I've worked with in the past: C++, NextAuth, Pillow (PIL)

-<sub>I have experience with Bash, Python signals & threading, and can easily work with Unix-like systems.</sub>
+<sub>I have experience with Bash, Python OS signals & threading, and can easily work with Unix-like systems.</sub>

 <hr>